Rufus For Real

 slow cooker mongolian beef plated with side of broccoli

-• Use low-sodium tamari or soy sauce if you’re watching the salt.
-The sauce reduces as it cooks, so it concentrates.
+• Use low-sodium soy sauce or tamari – The sauce reduces as it cooks, so starting lower in salt helps balance it.

 slow cooker mongolian beef picked up by chopsticks